The Hubstaff Chrome app is now available on the Chrome Web Store, allowing you to track time natively from your Chromebook computer.

 At this point you should be able to track time for any project that you are authorized to work on by your manager.
 It may be a good idea to inform your manager that you have successful installed and activated your Hubstaff app so they can confirm that everything is working correctly.

 The Chrome app has limitations with how well it tracks activity.
-Its limited to 15 second granularity.
+The app has a 15-second granularity.
 That means if you do something once every 15 seconds, you will have 100% activity.

 Chrome Hubstaff app cannot show a breakdown of activity for keyboard and mouse.
 The numbers will always match.
 This is a limitation of the information provided by the X screensaver API on Chrome.